Tuesday, February 28, 2006

 fully registers in your brain.
 You wonder What is wrong

-while the cigarette tip smolders a glowing red,
+with me? while the cigarette tip smolders a glowing red,

 brighter and sharper than your anger at yourself.